Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 ### Serialize and deserialize data using the Event Hub EventData model

-In order to serialize an `EventData` instance with Json information, you can do the following:
+In order to serialize an `EventData` instance with JSON information, you can do the following:

 ```C# Snippet:SchemaRegistryJsonSerializeEventData
 var serializer = new SchemaRegistryJsonSerializer(client, groupName, new SampleJsonGenerator());